 Breaking the law not your thing?
-Here are 10 sites for free, legal music downloads
+Here are the best free music download sites

-The internet has made it easy to download just about any song you want for free, but frankly, illegally downloading music just isn’t an option if you’re the honest type looking to support the artists and producers who enrich our lives.
-And though there are some convenient ways to stream your favorite tracks for free — e.g. Spotify, Pandora — opting for a freemium subscription seldom affords you the off-the-grid listening you’ll need when your connection is slow, spotty, or just plain nonexistent.
+The internet has made it easy to download just about any song you want for free, but frankly, illegally downloading music isn’t an option if you’re the honest type looking to support the artists and producers who enrich our lives.
+There are some convenient ways to stream your favorite tracks for free — such as Apple Music and Spotify, and others — but if you don’t want to pay for it, streaming options are much more limited.
+So, what are the best free music download sites.

-More: Music junkie?
-Here are 25 of our favorite apps for consuming and creating tunes

-Thankfully, there are still a host of excellent websites that allow you to legally download and locally store your music free of charge.
-Most of the sites are void of Billboard artists like Taylor Swift, but if you look in the right spots, you’ll still probably manage to find a few hits from some big names, along with scores of independent artists that should keep your ears happy and your wallet heavy.

 Below are a few of our favorites, so you can keep the tunes going even when your car rounds the next bend or Comcast decides to cut you off.
+Many of these sites are void of Billboard artists like Taylor Swift and Kanye West, but if you look in the right spots, you’ll find a few hits from some big names, along with scores of independent artists that should keep your ears happy and your wallet heavy.

+Still debating between Apple Music and Spotify?
+Lucky for you, we’ve put together an in-depth guide to the best streaming services, complete with their pros and cons.

 Free Music Archive

-Note: Update: Added ReverbNation to the list.